Reich Labour Service: Organization

-Arbeits Dank ("Labor Thanks")
+Arbeitsdank ("Labor Thanks")

 A health- and life-insurance program for NSAD members (from November 1933 to June 1935) and RAD workers (from June 1935 to 1945) in case they became ill or were injured or killed while on the job.
-The pre-war organization would also provide funding for education or training for poor members so they could learn a trade or get a University degree.
-Members had to carry a mitglieds-karte ("membership card") that gave personal information (name, birthdate, and birthplace) and identified which Arbeitsgau and mitgliedschaft ("membership group") they were assigned to, kind of like a soldier's Soldbuch ("military identification booklet").
+The pre-war organization would also provide funding for education or training for poor members so they could learn a trade or get a university degree.
+Members had to carry a Mitgliedskarte ("membership card") that gave personal information (name, birthdate, and birthplace) and identified which Arbeitsgau and Mitgliedschaft ("membership group") they were assigned to, kind of like a soldier's Soldbuch ("military identification booklet").

-Workers who benefited from the Arbeits Dank program were encouraged to pay back into it with donations.
-Donors received an enameled erinerungsnadel ("commemorative pin") that used the oval NSAD or RAD symbol with the text Arbeits / Dank added in the colored border.
+Workers who benefited from the Arbeitsdank program were encouraged to pay back into it with donations.
+Donors received an enameled Erinnerungsnadel ("commemorative pin") that used the oval NSAD or RAD symbol with the text Arbeits / Dank added in the colored border.
 Officials and employees of the organization wore a larger version of the pin to indicate their status.